jml0123/jml0123/README.md

 <img align="right" src="https://media.giphy.com/media/3q3SUqPnxZGQpMNcjc/giphy.gif" alt="gradient" height="150px" width="auto">

 - I'm a full stack developer originally from the Philippines and currently based in NYC.
-- I've worked as a management consultant (strategy-side)
+- I've worked as a management consultant (Strategy-side)
 - NYU Class of 2019 with a B.A. in Sociology and a minor in Web Programming and Applications
 - I recently completed Thinkful's Software Engineering Flex Program
 - Currently working on <a href="https://heatwav.co">Heat.wav</a>, a location-based music discovery app for independent artists